Callow Hill, Worcestershire

-Callow Hill is a small hamlet on the outskirts of Redditch in Worcestershire, England.
-Other villages nearby include Astwood Bank, Feckenham, Cookhill and Webheath.
+Callow Hill is an area of Redditch, in Worcestershire, England.
+Other villages nearby include Astwood Bank, Feckenham, Cookhill, and Webheath.

 History

 Callow Hill can be traced back to the 16th century when small cottages were built.
-In the mid-1600s further expansion came, as cottages, which still stand today, were built.
+In the mid-1600s, further expansion came, as cottages, which still stand today, were built.
 Callow Hill stayed the same throughout the 18th and 19th century, unlike nearby Feckenham and Redditch, Callow Hill did not have needle factories.
-At the beginning of the 20th century the Callow Hill & Walkwood Golf Club was founded, members could play on a small course, the exact location is not known, but it is thought to be in between Love Lyne and Callow Hill Lane, due to the way the hill is formed.
+At the beginning of the 20th century, the Callow Hill & Walkwood Golf Club was founded, members could play on a small course, the exact location is not known, but it is thought to be in between Love Lyne and Callow Hill Lane, due to the way the hill is formed.
 The Redditch Golf Club was founded in 1913 on the site and in the late 1920s moved to a larger site in Redditch Town Centre.
-In the early 1970s Redditch New Town Development Corporation planned to build the Bromsgrove Highway as part of the planned New Town highway infrastructure, it was constructed through the Golf Course.
+In the early 1970s, Redditch New Town Development Corporation planned to build the Bromsgrove Highway as part of the planned New Town highway infrastructure, it was constructed through the Golf Course.
 It was decided that Redditch Golf Club would be moved back to Callow Hill, but on green-field land adjacent to Upper Grinsty Farm (Now known as Morton Stanley Park).
 The remainder of the course in the town was renamed Pitcheroak Golf course, a municipal course for anyone to use, whereas the Callow Hill site club remained for private members.
 Redditch Golf Club relocated in 1972 to Lower Grinsty Lane.
 Part of Marlpit Lane was covered over with earth for the course, and the rest of the lane was severed by Windmill Drive.
 Part of Green Lane, to the west of Morton Stanley Park, was by passed as the existing 16th century lane could not cope with the traffic.
 In the early 1980s, development began for a 'Victorian style village', the original part of the estate followed the Valley, which has later been interrupted by further development.
 The estate was officially opened on 7 September 1984.
 Since further development came, the former Riding School was bought in the mid-1990s and many homes were built.
 Based in Callow Hill is a wine company, Callow Hill Country Wine which has its headquarters on Brookhouse Lane in the village.